AdobeDocs/support-resources.en/help/adobe-support-tools-guide/adobe-customer-support-experience.md

 1. From the **[!UICONTROL Home]** menu, you can **[!UICONTROL Open a support ticket]**, **[!UICONTROL View and manage your cases]**, **[!UICONTROL Request a Callback]**, or access additional learning resources.

+    Schedule a call with Adobe experts about your current case using the **[!UICONTROL Request a Callback]** option.

    ![Experience league home menu](./assets/home-menu.png)

 1. To submit a case, select **[!UICONTROL Open a support ticket]**.
 You can also select the **[!UICONTROL Open Ticket]** in the sidebar menu.